Partial Identification of Structural Vector Autoregressions with Non-Centred Stochastic Volatility

-The log normal product distribution from Definition~\ref{df:logNP} has a single pole at point 1 iff $\sigma_z^2\leq 1$.
-In this case, the value of the density function approaches 0 when the argument goes to 0.
-When $\sigma_z^2 > 1$, this density function differs from 0 and goes to infinity when $q$ goes to 0. \end{pr}
+The log-normal product distribution from Definition~\ref{df:logNP} has a single pole at point 1 when its variance satisfies $\sigma_z^2\leq 1$.
+In this case, the value of the density function approaches infinity when its argument, $q$, goes to 1 and approaches 0 when $q$ goes to 0 from the right.
+If $\sigma_z^2 > 1$, this distribution has an additional pole at 0, hence approaching infinity as $q$ goes to either 0 or 1. \end{pr}

-We illustrate Property~\ref{pr:onemode} in Figure~\ref{fig:logNP}.
+Figure~\ref{fig:logNP} illustrates Property~\ref{pr:onemode}.
+A few points are worth highlighting.